benwu9999/userservice/UserService/readme.txt

 password should be 'admin' if you didn't set it up, google if you can't find correct password then run creation database command: create database user;
-create database profile;
-create database provider_profile;
 2. create user to access the new database, this user is from settings.py in this project in mysql client, create the user along with password, user and password should match settings.py i.e.: grant all privileges on user.* to 'oneseek'@'localhost' identified by "jobpost8531162";
-grant all privileges on profile.* to 'oneseek'@'localhost' identified by "jobpost8531162";
-grant all privileges on provider_profile.* to 'oneseek'@'localhost' identified by "jobpost8531162";

 To test obtaining a JWT token and verifying one: